Londoners enjoy an impressive view of London from the Alexandra Palace.

 Developers and local political leaders furiously deny in public they are deliberately engaged in ‘social cleansing’.

-However, it is visibly irrefutable that neighbourhood – with its long-established class and race demography, diverse culture and uniquely south London character – is rapidly being diminished by powerful economic interests and political forces.
+However, it is visibly irrefutable that this neighbourhood – with its long-established class and race demography, diverse culture and uniquely south London character – is rapidly being diminished by powerful economic interests and political forces.

 For example, developer-driven, council-backed ‘regeneration’ now threatens one of Europe’s first purpose-built shopping malls.
 The Elephant and Castle Shopping Centre has served and employed local people since 1965.